tp1de/home-assistant-node-red-km200/README.md

 When enabled the first flow (from top) should start and detect all available entities and recordings.
 The entities are created with mqtt discovery.
+In some cases there are no recordings detected.
+Then you might try to start the flow manually again.
+The km200 gateway is very slow and sometimes overloaded.

 The second flow creates a file km200.json containing all recordings. (wait until they are found) This needs only to be done once.